linux/fs/pnode.c

 /*

-* and return these additional mounts in the same list.
+* and left on the list.

 */